 F5 is a momentary action control that will force the engine sound to increase to the next NOTCH in the NOTCH sequence.
-This is possible when IDLE, NOTCH I and NOTCH 2 are playing
+This is possible when IDLE, NOTCH I and NOTCH 2 are playing.

-Example: If the loco is playing the IDLE sound then pressing F5 once will increase from IDI F to NOTCH I e.g. If the loco is playing NOTCH 2 sound pressing F6 once will decrease from NOTCH 2 to NOTCH I.
+Example: If the loco is playing the IDLE sound then pressing F5 once will increase from IDLE to NOTCH I.